 General Overview During the Week: The recorded sound levels were generally below the baseline (and, of course, the criteria), indicating that a normal person should not have been able to perceive any dredging noise unless they were genuinely attempting to focus on the noise itself.
-Noise monitoring station NAK-1 located at Duarte Marti School, First Street, Elizabeth, New Jersey recorded exceedance on Saturday and Sunday.
+Noise monitoring station NAK-1 located at Duarte Marti School, First Street, Elizabeth, New Jersey recorded exceedance at various times during the week.